May 2026

 Work

-Ok, to bring you up to speed, after leaving my last full-time role at Monzo, I’ve been experimenting with different ways of independent working.
-Essentially, sifting through the various responsibilities from previous roles and going deep on the parts I most enjoy, to build up a portfolio-style approach.
-This led me to coaching design leaders, advising startups, fractional leadership and running AI hack weeks among other things.
-The goal was to work out which pieces were sustainable, either because they brought me energy, or financial stability.
+After leaving my last full-time role at Monzo, I’ve been experimenting with different ways of independent working.
+Essentially, sifting through the various responsibilities from previous roles and going deep on the parts I most enjoy, to build up a portfolio-style career.
+I’ve loved the varity.
+It’s led me to coaching design leaders, advising startups, fractional design leadership and running AI hack weeks among other things.
+The goal has been to work out which pieces bring most sustainability, either because they bring me energy, or financial stability.
 Ideally both.

 Fast forward to today and I’ve doubled-down on the work I’ve been collaborating with Jonny on to help with the practical and strategic aspects of bringing design and product-led organisations into the AI era.
 This began as a side project running AI hack weeks, based on the belief that AI is just hype until you have an aha moment with these tools, and the only way to do this is building real things yourself.
 We’re called Near Future and we publicly launched a few weeks ago.